area44/node-image-meta-fetcher/README.md

 # Image Meta Fetcher

-Get image metadata in a directory.
+Image Meta Fetcher allows you to fetch metadata for images in a directory.
+It retrieves information such as the image width, height, and base64 encoded image data.

 ## Requirements